anaSense/wikipedia-mobiletests/README.md

 -DdeviceHost=emulator/local
 -Dudid=emulator-5554/EFJNFDC3S22
 ```
-Appium Server, Uiautomator2 must be installed and configred before launch tests.
+Appium Server and Uiautomator2 must be installed and configred before launching tests.
-After then run Appium Server by command:
+After that, run the Appium Server with the command:

 `appium server --base-path /wd/hub`